Adzz/data_schema/README.md

 See the [docs](https://hexdocs.pm/data_schema/DataSchema.html) or the [guides in this repo](https://github.com/Adzz/data_schema/tree/main/guides) for more details.

+### Livebook

+There are livebooks available under the `livebooks` folder in this repo.
+Find out more about livebook [here](https://github.com/livebook-dev/livebook).

 ### Contributing

 **NB** Set the `MIX_ENV` to `:docs` when publishing the package.
 This will ensure that modules inside `test/support` wont get their documentation published with the library (as they are included in the :dev env).